Religion in Rwanda: Colonial period

+In the colonial era, under German and then Belgian rule, Roman Catholic missionaries, inspired by the overtly racist theories of 19th century Europe, concocted a destructive ideology of ethnic cleavage and racial ranking that attributed superior qualities to the country's Tutsi minority, since the missionaries ran the colonial-era schools, these pernicious values were systematically transmitted to several generations of Rwandans…

+When the Roman Catholic missionaries came to Rwanda in the late 1880s, they contributed to the "Hamitic" theory of race origins, which taught that the Tutsi were a superior race.
+The Church has been considered to have played a significant role in fomenting racial divisions between Hutu and Tutsi, in part because they found more willing converts among the majority Hutu.

 Role of religion in 1994 genocide

-An estimated 800,000 Rwandans died during ethnic violence over a brief span of 100 days between April and July 1994.
-Most of the dead were Tutsis, and most of those who perpetrated the violence were Hutus.
+An estimated 1,000,000 Rwandans died during ethnic violence over a brief span of 100 days between April and July 1994.
+Most of the dead were Tutsis and most of those who perpetrated the violence were Hutus.

 The genocide started after the death of the Rwandan President Juvénal Habyarimana, a Hutu, in the shooting down of his plane above Kigali airport on 6 April 1994.
-The full details of that specific incident remain unclear; however, the death of the president was by no means the only cause of the mayhem.
-(Ethnic tension in Rwanda is not new.
-Disagreements between the majority Hutus and minority Tutsis are common, but the animosity between them grew substantially after the end of the Belgian colonial regime.)
+The full details of that specific incident remain unclear but the death of the President was by no means the only cause of the mayhem (ethnic tension in Rwanda is not new and disagreements between the majority Hutus and minority Tutsis are common but the animosity between them grew substantially after the end of the Belgian colonial regime).

 Timothy Longman has provided the most detailed discussion of the role of religion in the Rwandan genocide in Christianity and Genocide in Rwanda, published in 2010.

 Longman argues that both Catholic and Protestant churches helped to make the genocide possible by giving moral sanction to the killing.
-Churches had longed played ethnic politics themselves, favoring the Tutsi during the colonial period then switching allegiance to the Hutu after 1959, sending a message that some may have interpreted as ethnic discrimination being consistent with church teaching.
+Churches had long played ethnic politics themselves, favoring the Tutsi during the colonial period then switching allegiance to the Hutu after 1959, sending a message that some may have interpreted as ethnic discrimination being consistent with church teaching.
 The church leaders had close ties with the political leaders, and after the genocide began, the church leaders called on the population to support the new interim government, the very government supporting the genocide.

 Some church leaders actively participated in the genocide.
 For example, Athanase Seromba, a Catholic priest responsible at the time of the genocide for the Nyange parish, was ultimately (after appeal) convicted in 2008 by the Appeals Chamber for the International Criminal Tribunal for Rwanda of committing genocide and crimes against humanity.
 Specifically, it was shown that Seromba abused his high degree of trust in the community as a Catholic priest, when, instead of protecting the 1500-2000 Tutsi refugees sheltering in his church, he provided key and necessary approval for the church to be bulldozed to the ground with the intent to kill the refugees inside.